1. To the extent funding is available, the commission shall perform the following duties:

 f.
 Assure that proper appeal procedures are available to persons aggrieved by decisions, actions, or circumstances relating to accreditation.

 g.
-Award grants from the state and federal government as well as other moneys that become available to the division for grant purposes.
+Adopt necessary rules for awarding grants from the state and federal government as well as other moneys that become available to the division for grant purposes.

 (1) A report concerning the activities of the commission.